CameronLehr/mindustrybp/README.md

 # mindustrybp

-Mindustrybp is a website to share blueprints in [Mindustry](https://mindustrygame.github.io/) written in GO, and HTML.
+Mindustrybp is a website to share blueprints for [Mindustry](https://mindustrygame.github.io/) written in GO, and HTML.

 ## How to start the application on (default) port 8080.
 go run main.go